On the Nash Stability in the Hedonic Coalition Formation Games: The Nash-stable Core

-which let us to conclude: \begin{theorem} The Nash-stable core can be non-empty. \end{theorem} \begin{IEEEproof} Algorithmically, the Nash-stable core is non-empty if the following linear program is feasible:
+which allows us to conclude: \begin{theorem} The ${\cal N}$-core can be non-empty. \end{theorem} \begin{proof} The ${\cal N}$-core is non-empty if the following linear program is feasible:

-\end{IEEEproof} However, it is not possible to state about the non-emptiness of the Nash-stable core in the general case.
-Further, searching in an exhaustive manner over the whole partitions is NP-complet as the number of parititions grows according to the Bell number.
-Typicall, with only $ 10 $ players, the number of partition is as large as $115,975$.
+where we basically use optimization to find allocation methods which result in Nash-stable partitions. \end{proof} It may be hard to find non-emptiness of the Nash-stable core in the general case.
+Searching in an exhaustive manner over the whole partitions is NP-complete as the number of partitions grows according to the Bell number.
+Typically, with only $ 10 $ players, the number of partitions is as large as $115,975$.

-We now analyse some specific cases in the following.
+We now analyze some specific cases in the following.